TemTea/Tildes/src/site/notes/Message Not Delivered.md

 {"dg-publish":true,"permalink":"/message-not-delivered/"}
 ---

-Eyes dyed in sky, arms stretched then akimbo
+Eyes dyed in sky, arms stretched then akimbo--
 I hope you don't hate when I reduce you to a symbol

-Traced contours with a starmap and a fingertip
+Traced contours with a star map and fingertip
-One amongst the Pleiades or handle of the Little Dip
+One amongst the Pleiades or handle of the Little Dip[^1]

-On that hill where greyed men argued like child kings I played an instrument and you joined in to sing...
+On that hill where greyed men argued like child kings I played an instrument and you joined in to sing...[^2]

 Far faint lights, through the void or silence
-I still get to look to you for guidance.
+I still get to look to you for guidance

-In Hangman I taught her syzygy, and she taught me jazz And how to avoid themes of Tower cards of our past
+In Hangman I taught her syzygy, and she taught me jazz[^3] And how to avoid themes of Tower cards of the past
 I brought up mentalism and the art of Cold Reading
 She promised that there's something West of East of Eden